Grand canonical ensemble: Bosons and fermions (quantum)

 In the special case of a quantum system of many non-interacting particles, the thermodynamics are simple to compute.

 Since the particles are non-interacting, one can compute a series of single-particle stationary states, each of which represent a separable part that can be included into the total quantum state of the system.

 For now let us refer to these single-particle stationary states as orbitals (to avoid confusing these "states" with the total many-body state), with the provision that each possible internal particle property (spin or polarization) counts as a separate orbital.

 Each orbital may be occupied by a particle (or particles), or may be empty.

 Since the particles are non-interacting, we may take the viewpoint that each orbital forms a separate thermodynamic system.

 Thus each orbital is a grand canonical ensemble unto itself, one so simple that its statistics can be immediately derived here.
 Focusing on just one orbital labelled i, the total energy for a microstate of N_{i} particles in this orbital will be N_{i}ϵ_{i}, where ϵ_{i} is the characteristic energy level of that orbital.
 The grand potential for the orbital is given by one of two forms, depending on whether the orbital is bosonic or fermionic:

 In each case the value $\textstyle\langle N_i\rangle = -\tfrac{\partial \Omega_i}{\partial \mu}$ gives the thermodynamic average number of particles on the orbital: the Fermi–Dirac distribution for fermions, and the Bose–Einstein distribution for bosons.

 Considering again the entire system, the total grand potential is found by adding up the Ω_{i} for all orbitals.

 Indistinguishable classical particles

-In classical mechanics it is also possible to consider indistinguishable particles (in fact, indistinguishability is a prerequisite for defining a chemical potential in a consistent manner; all particles of a given kind must be interchangeable).
-We again consider placing multiple particles of the same kind into the same microstate of single-particle phase space, which we again call an "orbital".
-However, compared to quantum mechanics, the classical case is complicated by the fact that a microstate in classical mechanics does not refer to a single point in phase space but rather to an extended region in phase space: one microstate contains an infinite number of states, all distinct but of similar character.
-As a result, when multiple particles are placed into the same orbital, the overall collection of the particles (in the system phase space) does not count as one whole microstate but rather only a fraction of a microstate, because identical states (formed by permutation of identical particles) should not be overcounted.
-The overcounting correction factor is the factorial of the number of particles.